How to Live Below Your Means and Still Enjoy Your Money

 That was one of the soundest investments I have ever made as I saved tons of money brewing the perfect cup of joe at home.
 And even better, I found that my home-brew tasted as good or even better than any barista-brewed coffee out there.
 Who said I couldn’t save and enjoy life’s simple pleasures at the same time?

 Spending less than you earn is the surest path to financial wellbeing.
-You’ll have extra to save and invest towards achieving your financial goals.
+You’ll have extra to save and invest in achieving your financial goals.
 However, you don’t have to be miserable living frugally.

 10 Frugal Living Hacks You Can Employ to Enjoy Your Money While Living Below Your Means:

 To get started, you must have a firm knowledge of where your money goes.
 Without this information, it will be near impossible to plan your finances.
 Tracking your expenses reveals to you the things you spend money on which may not be necessary.
 This will help you to know which ones to curtail or cut-out outrightly.
 Secondly, you will always be able to know how much you save each month.
 And seeing your nest egg grow can further motivate you to even save more.

 Create a Budget

 Now you have a clear picture of where your paycheck goes each month (hopefully not on strippers), you can now be in a better position to intentionally plan how to spend it.
 A budget is simply a plan for spending your hard-earned cash.
 If you’re like most people, you spend no less than 40 hours a week at work.
 Therefore, it will be wise for you to ensure that your money serves your best interests.
 A budget requires you to judiciously assign your paycheck among utilities, groceries, retirement savings, rent, loan repayments, etc.

 Planning your spending with a budget and sticking to it ensures you have enough money for essentials.
 You will find it easier to live below your means.

 Cut Unnecessary Expenses